 Additionally, courses in business, math and the hard sciences can be beneficial.
 But if you’re attending a shorter term program (of less than a year), definitlely focus on the hands on welding classes that the school offers.

-Many people attending school to learn a new career may already be working or searching for a job.
+Many people attending training programs to learn a new career may already be working or searching for a job.
 Most people looking for a welding school will probably want to start their search close to home.
-If there’s a good school close to you this could definitely save on costs such as housing and transportation.
-If you’re already working, you might be able to keep working at your present job until you finish school and find a job in your new field.
+If there’s a good option close to you this could definitely save on costs such as housing and transportation.
+If you’re already working, you might be able to keep working at your present job until you finish the course and find a job in your new field.

 Training programs at vocational and technical schools vary widely, however common prices for a six to 12 month certificate program range from $5000-$15,000.
 The cost of the program is usually greatly affected by the length of the program.
 Some certificates can be earned in as few as three months, so expect those programs to cost less.
 However, more through programs will cost more.
 Remember that when looking for a job after you complete your program, employers will prefer welders who have more certifications.

 Also, don’t forget about housing and meal costs.
 If you’re living at home with family you’re going to save a lot in this area.
 If you decide to move across the country to a high cost of living area, of course you’re going to pay more.